Mail-in voting changes could play a decisive role in these swing states

 Arizona

-Following the 2020 presidential election, Arizona enacted several laws changing vote-by-mail process and procedures.
+Following the 2020 presidential election, Arizona enacted several laws changing the vote-by-mail process and procedures.

 Arizona will still have a 5-day cure period for mailed ballots on which the signature does not match the voter’s signature on file.